biocore/biom-format/doc/index.rst

 Next you can run::

-	which convert_biom.py
+	which biom

-You should get a file path ending with ``convert_biom.py`` printed to your screen if it is installed correctly.
+You should get a file path ending with ``biom`` printed to your screen if it is installed correctly.

 Citing the BIOM project